 There are a few different granola camps.
 This one falls squarely in the great, everyday, healthy granola category.
 Instead of the cookies masquerading as granola camp.
 It is my new favorite thing, and I’ve had it on my counter for weeks now.
 Give it a go!

-Midnight black and deeply chocolate-flavored with dark black cocoa and cocoa nibs, this granola is packed with heart-healthy oats and seeds.
+Midnight black and deeply chocolate-flavored with dark black cocoa and cocoa nibs, this granola is packed with heart-healthy oats, seeds, and quinoa.
 Naturally sweetened, clumpy, and crunchy, the recipe calls for just a small splash of olive oil, and leverages a secret ingredient to bring it all together.

 Is Homemade Granola Bad for You?